House in multiple occupation: Section 257 HMOs

-This classification helps bring buildings with inadequate fire and safety regulations under the control of local authority (LA) inspection regimes. s257 HMOs are often expressly included in LA additional licensing schemes for HMOs.
+This classification helps bring buildings with inadequate fire and safety regulations under the control of local authority (LA) inspection regimes.
+Section 257 HMOs are often expressly included in LA additional licensing schemes for HMOs.

 Council Tax

 The Council Tax (Liability for Owners) Regulations 1992 provide a different definition of HMO that is used solely for determining Council Tax liability.
 Typically, the landlord is required to pay Council Tax on behalf of tenants.

 Cost for tenants

-HMOs living spaces are often smaller but typically cheaper than a one bedroom flat.
-HMO agreements often include most utility bills with the rent.
-This is because it is difficult for landlords to apportion the cost of bills to each tenant fairly and it is also more appealing to potential tenants.
+HMOs' living spaces are often smaller but typically cheaper than a one-bedroom flat.
+HMO agreements often include most utility bills with the rent, because it is difficult for landlords to apportion the cost of bills to each tenant fairly and it is also more appealing to potential tenants.

 Licensing

 HMO licensing was first introduced in Scotland in 2000.
 To be granted a licence under the scheme, properties must meet certain standards, such as presence of smoke detectors and fire doors.
 These provisions were included in response to a fatal fire at a student flat in Glasgow, which had no working smoke detectors, and metal bars preventing escape through a window.

 HMO schemes have been subsequently introduced to other parts of the UK, though the legal definition of what constitutes an HMO varies between Scotland, Northern Ireland, England, and Wales.

-Generally In the United Kingdom, an HMO has the following characteristics:
+Generally, in the United Kingdom, an HMO has the following characteristics: